wfaguy/svmtool/README.md

 This script use [NetApp PowerShell Toolkit](https://mysupport.netapp.com/tools/info/ECMLP2310788I.html?productID=61926)

+If you need to Encrypt your destination volumes you will need at least the version 4.7 of the PowerShel ToolKit (PSTK)

 It also require at least .Net Framework v3.5 and Windows Powershell at least v3.0.

 *This script currently not working with Powershell Core*